eparey/pesci/wiki/Input-Files.md

 Pesci requires 3 main inputs: a **gene orthology file** listing all orthologous gene pairs (one-to-one and many-to-many) between the two species under comparison and the **single-cell gene expression count data** for each of these two species.

 Single-cell gene expression counts can be provided in any of the following formats: a **sparse expression matrix** (a CellRanger-like directory), a **scanpy h5ad** file **OR**  a **dense expression matrix**.
-Several input files for a single species can be provided, for instance in cases where several libraries were sequenced and stored in distinct files (please see example run in [Pesci Examples](https://github.com/eparey/pesci/blob/main/wiki/Examples.md)).
+Several input files for a single species can be provided, for instance in cases where several libraries were sequenced and stored in distinct files (please see an example run in [Pesci Examples](https://github.com/eparey/pesci/blob/main/wiki/Examples.md)).
 Depending on input format, an additional file giving the **cell barcode to cell cluster correspondence** might be necessary.

-On this page, we describe all accepted input formats and provide example code to convert **Seurat Objects** into these formats.
+On this page, we describe all accepted input formats and present example code to convert **Seurat Objects** into these formats.

 > [!WARNING]